Sabb Motor

 Sabb Motor is a Norwegian maker of small marine diesel engines, mostly single-cylinder or twin-cylinder units.
-The firm was established as Damsgaard Motorfabrikk by two brothers, Alf and Håkon Söyland in 1925.
+The firm was established as Damsgaard Motorfabrikk by two brothers, Alf and Håkon Søyland in 1925.
 The firm started building engines to meet the demand of fishermen who wanted simple, robust and reliable power for their boats.
 (The word 'Sabb' means toughness and reliability).